Northern Taurida Operation: Kakhovka Bridgehead

+Removal of General Slashchov

+Despite his success in the initial stage of the operation, General Yakov Slashchov was removed from command of the 2nd Army Corps in August 1920 by General Wrangel.
+The official reason was the need for rest and treatment, but historians point to growing strategic disagreements between the two commanders and Slashchov's eccentric behavior, exacerbated by his addiction to drugs.
+At the same time, Wrangel recognized Slashchov's merits in defending Crimea by awarding him the honorary title "Slashchov-Krymsky" (Slashchov of the Crimea).

 After the victory of the Polish troops in Battle of Warsaw and the retreat of the Red Army from Poland, the situation on the Southern Front completely changed to the detriment of the Whites.
 The break-up of white forces in North Taurida and Crimea became one of the main goals of the Bolshevik government, along with the conclusion of a peace treaty with Poland.
 On 19 August 1920, the Bolshevik Politburo identified the front of the fight against Wrangel as their main threat.
 Meanwhile, in the first half of September, Slashchov's 2nd Army Corps managed to move along the northern coast of the Sea of Azov and, on 15 September, it captured Mariupol.

 On 27 September, Mikhail Frunze was appointed commander of the Southern Front and he ordered Semyon Budyonny's 1st Cavalry Army to join the Front.
 The arrival of Budyonny on the left bank of the Dnieper was expected in mid-October 1920.
 The Bolsheviks also managed to form an agreement with Nestor Makhno's Revolutionary Insurgent Army of Ukraine.
 In this situation, Wrangel ordered an attempt to liquidate the Kakhovka bridgehead before the 1st Cavalry Army joined the fighting.
 He decided not to withdraw to Crimea, lest his soldiers panic at the desperation of the situation.
 On 6 October, a group of troops under the command of Daniil Dracenko crossed the Dnieper near Khortytsia and briefly took Nikopol, but the first effect of surprise was quickly executed.
 Errors made by Dracenko eventually led to his defeat and forced his retreat to the left bank of the Dnieper on 13 October.
 The next day, the White's defeat ended the attack on the Kakhovka bridgehead.